 This gives rise to the creation of a specific electricity market for electromobility.

-One of the main advantages of this model for operators is that, by not directly managing the network, they are not required to bear the high fixed costs of connecting to the energy supply.
+One of the main advantages of this model for operators is that, by not directly managing the network, they are not required to bear the high fixed costs of connecting to the power supply, such as the grid connection costs, which increase in proportion to the charger’s power capacity.

 In a low demand context, this acts as an incentive for operators to set up “refuelling” locations, as fixed costs are relatively low despite possible low utilisation.